WLP International Liaison Office (Bethesda, Maryland)

 Mahnaz Afkhami, President and CEO, is former Secretary General of the Women's Organization of Iran and Minister for Women's Affairs.
 She is Executive Director of the Foundation for Iranian Studies and serves on advisory boards for a number of national and international organizations.
 She has over three decades of experience working at the government and non-government levels to advance the rights of women, particularly in the Middle East.
 She has authored numerous publications, among them Muslim Women and the Politics of Participation (1997), Faith and Freedom: Women's Human Rights in the Muslim World (1995), Women in Exile (1994), and Women and the Law in Iran (1993).
 Among the training manuals she has co-authored are Claiming Our Rights: A Manual for Women's Human Rights Education in Muslim Societies (1996), Safe and Secure: Eliminating Violence Against Women and Girls in Muslim Societies (1998), Leading to Choices: A Leadership Training Handbook for Women (2001), and Leading to Action: A Political Participation Handbook for Women (2010).

-Siobhan Hayes, Senior Program Officer for Training and Evaluation, liaises with WLP partner organizations in Latin America, South East Asia, and the Middle East and helps coordinate the joint programs in these countries.
-Siobhan received her MA in International Education at The George Washington University, where her research focused on gender, intercultural conflict, and multicultural education.
+Siobhan Hayes, Senior Program Officer for Training and Evaluation, develops and manages WLP’s Global Training of Trainers Initiative, coordinates partnership evaluation activities, and liaises with WLP partner organizations in Africa, Latin America, the Middle East, and South Asia.
+Siobhan earned her M.A. in International Education at The George Washington University, where her research focused on gender, inter-cultural conflict, and multicultural education.
 She received her BA in Philosophy at Fordham University and has taught in Thailand and the U.S. Her past work includes serving with the Jesuit Volunteer Corps in Los Angeles, providing counseling and aiding homeless women and men to gain employment, and providing research assistance on a project investigating women’s health care in the US prison system at the Woodrow Wilson International Center for Scholars.

-Krista Nickerson, Program Officer for Knowledge and Archival Management, develops and maintains WLP’s knowledge sharing and information management systems.
-She also liaises with WLP partner organizations in Africa, the Middle East, and South Asia to support the implementation of training and advocacy programs.
-Prior to joining WLP, Krista worked as a technical writer and trainer in the communications technology industry.
-During that time, she alternately pursued her passion for gender-focused training and education, completing a Fulbright English Teaching Assistantship in Argentina and conducting training programs for adolescent girls in Ghana and Baltimore, MD.
-Krista received her M.S. in Women’s and Gender Studies with a concentration in Women, Leadership, and Social Change from Towson University.
+Krista Nickerson, Senior Associate for Knowledge Management, develops and maintains WLP’s knowledge sharing and information management systems.
+She also liaises with WLP partner organizations in Africa, the Middle East, and Asia to support the implementation of training and advocacy programs.
+Prior to joining WLP, Krista worked as an information manager and trainer for communications technology in the defense industry.
+During that time, she also pursued her passion for gender-focused training and education, completing a Fulbright English Teaching Assistantship in Argentina and conducting training programs for adolescent girls in Ghana and Baltimore, MD.
+Krista earned her M.S. in Women’s and Gender Studies with a concentration in Women, Leadership, and Social Change from Towson University.
 Her research focused on transnational feminist activism and women’s trauma, writing, and healing.
-She received her B.A. in English and Hispanic Studies from Vassar College.
+She earned her B.A. in English and Hispanic Studies at Vassar College.

-Kimberly Schor, Administrative Assistant, joined WLP in 2011 and provides support to the President and staff of WLP.
+Kimberly Schor, Special Assistant to the President & Operations Liaison, joined WLP in 2011 and provides support to the President and staff of WLP, manages logistics for domestic and international events, and contributes to special projects.
 She has several years of experience in nonprofit administration including office management, project coordination, program and donor development activities, and foundation and corporate grant writing and reporting.
 Her background in mission-based environments includes The Network for Teaching Entrepreneurship-Greater Washington office, International Internship Programs, and Cable in the Classroom—a commercial-free, K-12 educational initiative of the National Cable and Telecommunications Association.
-She has a B.A. from Hollins College.
+She earned a B.A. from Hollins College.